-That’s how long it takes to write a blog post worth reading.
+That’s how long it takes to start a blog post worth reading.

 Of course, you knew that already.
 Great content takes time to create.